Announcing our $8M fundraise to bring AI to wholesale. Read our manifesto

 11. ClickUp

-ClickUp CRM is an all-in-one project management platform, making it a popular choice for businesses seeking a streamlined, cloud-based platform.
-With AI-driven tools and extensive integrations, it aims to enhance productivity and organization.
-However, its versatility comes with a learning curve and other limitations, particularly for wholesale-specific operations.
+ClickUp CRM is an all-in-one project management platform, making it a popular choice for small businesses seeking a streamlined, cloud-based CRM software platform.
+With AI-driven task management tools and extensive integration capabilities, it enhances productivity and organization.
+However, its versatility comes with a learning curve and limitations, particularly for wholesale distribution specific needs requiring dedicated wholesale CRM functionality.

 Key features

-• Custom dashboards: Enables users to create a customized workspace for better navigation and workflow.
+• Custom dashboards: Enables users to create a customized workspace for better navigation and sales pipeline management workflow.

-• Wide integrations: Integrates with more than 1,000 tools and applications for centralizing operations.
+• Wide integration capabilities: Integrates with more than 1,000 tools and applications for centralizing business processes and sales activities operations.

-• Free templates: Access to around 1,000 templates for task management, sales tracking or communication planning.
+• Free templates: Access to around 1,000 templates for task management, sales data tracking, and customer communication planning across diverse teams.

-• Cross-platform compatibility: Available as browser extensions, desktop apps (Windows, Mac, Linux), and mobile apps (iOS and Android).
+• Cross-platform compatibility: Available as browser extensions, desktop apps (Windows, Mac, Linux), and mobile app options (iOS and Android) for sales team flexibility.

 • Affordable pricing with a free plan for small teams or businesses.